 Do you know what the 'feathering' technique painters use, is?
 It's when the painter dampens the canvas he is working on and then applies colour with a single stroke of his brush.
 As the colour is absorbed by the paper, it will spread and expand further, due to the paper being moist.

 A similar technique should be applied here.
 This way the polish will disperse evenly if the floor has suffered damage, such as scratches, as they will be filled perfectly and will even out with the rest of the floor.
 Then you should wait for the polish to dry for at least an hour.
 Consider letting it dry for about 24 hours, if you want to expose it to heavy foot traffic.
 When it comes to polishing, few can match the leader in the category - Bona.
 We recommend using Bona Hardwood Floor Polish when you need a quality product that will provide you with lasting results.

 How Often Do I Have to Polish My Floor?

 That heavily depends on the amount of foot traffic your floor is getting.
 If the floor in question is in a small, family home, there's no need to polish it as often as someone who owns a big business, with lots of visitors, will.
 The size of the room will obviously have an effect on the amount of time and effort put into the task, but every average person should have no trouble polishing the floors at their home.
 Although it's a relatively easy DIY project, we still recommend leaving it to professionals.

 Our flooring service comes with obligation free site visit, quick quotations and free advice.
-Give us a call on 0800 0434359 or 020 88309782 to speak to a member of our staff who can arrange for a free assessment of your wood floor sanding or wood floor fitting service at convenient time for you.
+Give us a call on or 020 88309782 to speak to a member of our staff who can arrange for a free assessment of your wood floor sanding or wood floor fitting service at a convenient for you time.